Axis Platform / Sheet 02 / Pivot

 Pivot

-Sprint + Blueprint.
+Pivot Planning + Pivot Ready.
 Takes the qualified case from decision through permit edge to deployment-ready.

 C · Tier C